-The AIDS Memorial Grove in Golden Gate Park is dedicated to the millions of Americans whose lives have been touched directly or indirectly by AIDS.
+The AIDS Memorial Grove in Golden Gate Park is dedicated to the millions of Americans whose lives have been touched directly or indirectly by HIV, which causes AIDS.
 It is a hallowed place where people can come to feel their sorrow, to find healing and hope, to remember loved ones and to honor all those who have struggled and supported one another through the tragic pandemic.
 And what better memorial than a grove of trees that can live for thousands of years?

 According to the National AIDS Memorial Grove website, “Its mission is to provide, in perpetuity, a place of remembrance so that the lives of people who died from AIDS are not forgotten and the story is known by future generations.”

 A group of San Franciscans conceived of the idea for the grove in 1988, envisioning a peaceful place where people could come to express their grief and find solace among the towering trees, ferns and flowers.
 The National AIDS Memorial Grove Act of 1996, introduced by Nancy Pelosi and signed into law by Bill Clinton, made the redwood grove a national memorial: